 Since joining the RJ Young family, Bethea has said that his proudest accomplishment has been making the move from Hattiesburg to Pensacola, FL and “setting up the sales teams and infrastructure for the Panhandle and offices that we have today.”
 Chris appreciates the fact that every day at RJ Young is unique and that RJ Young is “willing to step out of the box in order to take care of both their employees and customers.”

-To check out other Employee Spotlights head over to our blog.
+To check out other employees who have recieved the Employee Spotlight recognition head over to our blog.

 Nashville, Tenn.
 (October 18, 2018) – RJ Young, one of the nation’s largest independent office technology dealers, announced AJ Baggott as the new Chief Operations Officer.
 Baggott previously served as the Chief Financial Officer for RJ Young.